djcolon/helder_uk/content/articles/understanding_pointers/index.md

 address.
 For example, a pointer to a 32 bit unsigned integer is declared as `uint32_t* <variable name>`.

+> **Side-note**:
 > There is [some discussion](https://wiki.c2.com/?HolyWar) about whether to
 > write it as I did, or as `uint32_t *<variable name>`, or even as
 > `uint32_t * <variable name>`.
 As far as I'm concerned, it is part of the type,
-> and sits next to the type definition.
-You may see any of these styles, and it
+> and should therefore be part of the type definition.
+You may see any of these
-> really comes down to personal preference or any style guides.
-The main things
+> styles, and it really comes down to personal preference or any style guides.
-> is to be consistent.
+> The main thing is to be consistent.

 The reason we can't just pass the memory address around as a number is that the computer needs to know what type the pointer is pointing to.
 As